Big or small, a home for man’s best friend.

-The kennel is made using structural grade plywood supplied from your local HOME store.
+The kennel is made using structural grade plywood.
 Plywood is strong, relatively light weight and durable, retains it’s original shape in all climates and is quite suitable for outdoors, provided it is well coated with good quality paint or stain to suit the surrounding environment.

 - Structural grade plywood,

 - 12mm thick 2400 x 1200mm - 1 sheet

 - 1 @ 2.7m, 100 x 50mm for floor frame